A Letter from the Ashes

 If you’ve made it this far, thank you.

-This is an edited down version of a letter I intend to send physical copies to the family and friends involved this week.
+This is an edited version of a letter I intend to send in physical form to family and friends involved this week.

 If you need to throw these words away, I only ask—please do so gently.